VPN Demand Surges Around the World

 Date: 13 November

-VPN demand in Turkey spiked after authorities temporarily blocked access to Twitter, Instagram, YouTube and Facebook in the aftermath of a deadly bombing in Taksim, Istanbul on November 13.[14]
-The blocks were part of a broader media blackout on the subject of the bombing that was imposed by the Turkish government.
+VPN demand in Turkey spiked after authorities temporarily blocked access to Twitter, Instagram, YouTube and Facebook in the aftermath of a bombing in Taksim, Istanbul on November 13.[14]
+The blocks were part of a broader media blackout that was imposed by the Turkish government.

 Demand for VPN services immediately increased by 771% compared to the daily average over the previous 30 days.
 Access to the blocked social media platforms was restored after around 10 hours.